 Chicken tenders and I are old pals.
 As a kid, they were both my drive-through meal of choice and an item I rejoiced to see my mom pull out of our freezer at dinnertime.
 I still feel a ping of nostalgic any time I pass them in the grocery store.

-Today’s Crispy Asian Chicken Tenders are a new twist on my more classic Honey Mustard Chicken Tenders.
+Today’s Crispy Asian Chicken Tenders are a new twist on my more classic Honey Mustard Chicken Tenders, and they inspired me to create these Grilled Chicken Tenders too.
 I swapped the honey-mustard combo for an Asian-inspired soy, ginger, and garlic marinade.
 I also added a healthy amount of sriracha to give the chicken tenders a kick.
 I enjoyed the extra pop of spice it added, but if you or your family members are sensitive to spicy food, I’d suggest scaling it back by a teaspoon or two.

-These Asian Chicken Tenders work well as a meal on their own with some steamed or stir-fried veggies, but I might love them even more in this copycat Applebee’s Oriental Chicken Salad.
+- With Salad.
+These tenders are delicious in this copycat Applebee’s Oriental Chicken Salad or with this Asian Noodle Salad.
 You can even make a double batch of chicken tenders, enjoy half tonight for dinner, and then use second half for tomorrow’s salad.
 Meal prep win!

 Crispy Asian Chicken Tenders

 - 1 1/2 pounds chicken tenderloins or boneless skinless chicken breasts cut into 3/4-inch strips (about 16 strips total)

 - 2 tablespoons honey